Exam Board: AQA

 - Lectures at the University of Sheffield.

-- Students are encouraged to attend the local branches of the Geography Society and the Royal Geographical Society.
+- Students are encouraged to attend the local branches of the Geography Association and the Royal Geographical Society.

 You can read about why Geography A-level is soaring in popularity in this Guardian article.